Coronavirus latest: Spain declares state of emergency | DW | 14.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-13:29 Madrid has declared a nation-wide state of emergency.
-The goverment is preparing a nation-wide lockdown which would order all residents to stay at home.
-Exceptions would be made for buying food and medicine, going to work, going to hospital, or other emergencies, according to a draft decree seen by the Reuters news agency.

 13:12 France denied reports that it was considering injecting money into Air France-KLM.
-The flaghsip ariline, along with other carriers around the world, struggles with the impact of the coronavirus pandemic.
+The flagship ariline, along with other carriers around the world, struggles with the impact of the coronavirus pandemic.

 Finance Minister Bruno Le Maire and Air France-KLM chief executive Benjamin Smith had spoken on Friday, a finance ministry official confirmed.